norta8t/nucleo-h563zi-template/README.md

 - If paths break after rename, clean/rebuild (Project > Clean).

+- If there are errors during the build process, run the powershell script `.\fix-paths.ps1` in the project folder

 - Requires STM32CubeH5 package (install via Help > Manage Embedded Software Packages).